 Step back in time with a visit to Harpers Ferry National Historical Park in West Virginia.
 Situated at the confluence of the Potomac and Shenandoah rivers, the quaint town of Harpers Ferry is rich in history and natural beauty.

 I knew Harpers Ferry was the location of John Brown’s fort, but knew little more than that when I visited Harpers Ferry National Historical Park.
 I expected to find beautiful views, a small visitor’s center, and perhaps a replica of the fort.
 Instead I found a wealth of history and quaint shops that left me wishing I had an entire day or a long weekend to spend at Harpers Ferry.

 Here’s what to expect when you visit Harpers Ferry National Historical Park.

-1. Park at the Harpers Ferry National Historical Park.
+Park at Harpers Ferry National Historical Park

 The historical park has the easiest parking in town.
 Start at the visitor’s center, pick up a map of the historical park, and ride the shuttle bus into the town of Harpers Ferry.
 The shuttle bus runs every 15-20 minutes and is a short 6-7 minute ride into the historical section of town.
 The $10 per car entrance fee to the national park is valid for three days.